brafdlog/caspion/README.md

 #### Mac Prerequisites

+If when installing you get a message saying caspion is damaged and can't be opened, run this in the terminal `sudo xattr -r -d com.apple.quarantine /Applications/caspion.app/
+`

 For M1 macs, if you get an error while scraping due to not being able to download chromium, download it manually as described [here](https://linguinecode.com/post/how-to-fix-m1-mac-puppeteer-chromium-arm64-bug).
 Then in the settings, set the chromium path to be the result of `which chromium`